Consensys/quorum-cloud/aws/README.md

 By default, new Quorum network will be using Raft as the consensus mechanism and Tessera as the privacy engine.
 These can be customized via `consensus_mechanism` and `tx_privacy_engine` variables.

-Also provide additional CIDR blocks so you can access bastion node via `access_bastion_cidr_blocks` variable
+Also provide additional CIDR blocks via `access_bastion_cidr_blocks` variable so you can access bastion node.

 Prepare `terraform.tfvars` as sample below:
 ```